Scientific Parameter intermediate

 The single most important factor determining which browning reaction dominates in your caramel is protein content.
 In dairy-rich systems — those containing significant cream, milk, or butter — the Maillard reaction is the primary driver of color and flavor.
 Caramelization is present but plays a secondary role.
 Remove the dairy, and caramelization becomes the sole source of browning, producing a fundamentally different flavor profile.

 This distinction matters practically for vegan caramel development.
 Many producers attempt to replicate dairy caramel flavor using coconut cream as a substitute.
-Coconut cream contains approximately 2-3% protein (versus 3-3.5% for heavy cream), which does provide some Maillard activity — but the amino acid composition of coconut proteins differs from casein and whey, producing a different subset of Maillard compounds and a noticeably different flavor.
+Canned coconut cream contains approximately 2% protein, comparable to heavy cream (2.1–2.8% protein per USDA), but the amino acid composition of coconut proteins differs sharply from casein and whey.
+The result is a different subset of Maillard compounds and a noticeably different flavor.
 Understanding this helps set realistic expectations and guides flavor compensations using ingredients like vanilla, coffee extract, or caramel flavoring.

 System TypeDominant ReactionFlavor ProfileColor DevelopmentKey Variables